 If you’re living in Vancouver, you’ve probably heard of the Vancouver Mural Festival.
 If you’re not, let me explain – it’s the city’s largest annual free public art celebration.
 Thousands of people from across the city head to the Mount Pleasant region of the city to see some of the city’s coolest and most colourful murals and street art, just off hipster Main Street.

 In case you weren’t able to attend in person, allow me to give you a guide through the some of the most impressive street art of Vancouver.
 The Vancouver Mural Festival’s Twitter is also handy to follow to make sure you don’t miss a mural on your trip to the festival.

 Whilst some of the murals remained from previous Vancouver Mural Festivals, it was still a great excuse to get out and see some of the awesome street art tucked away in alleyways and lanes.

 We followed the crowds, soaking up the pensive messages and mantras of each individual mural.

 Virtually every corner you turn in the area, you’re faced with a new colourful mural.

 We really liked this mural which is a nod to Canada’s First Nations population and their indigenous art.

-As well as plenty of murals, there were a few pop ups around the area, offering chill out areas and photo booths.
+As well as plenty of murals, there were a few pop ups around the area.
+Each of them offered chill out areas and photo booths.